Welcome to the 2014 Season of the Asotin County Blues!

 At the same time, we have served as a springboard for players to progress onward in their baseball careers.
 In 2010, we had four players invited to try out in front of scouts from the Phillies and Brewers and multiple northwest area colleges.
 We are also a feeder team for the AAA Pullman Patriots.
 Six of our graduates have played for the Lewis-Clark Twins and two played for the AAA Pullman Patriots.
 Many of our alumni are currently playing college-level baseball.

-The Blues generally play a busy forty-five plus game season schedule where a portion of our games are played at our home field at the Asotin High School Baseball Complex and the other portion are traveled to by van transportation.
+The Blues generally play a busy thirty to thirty-five plus game season schedule where a portion of our games are played at our home field at the Asotin High School Baseball Complex and the other portion are traveled to by van transportation.
 Non-league opponents include the Lewis-Clark Cubs, teams from Walla Walla and occasionally the Seattle area.
 Each year, we travel to a tournament outside the area.
-In 2011, we placed third at the Kalispell, Montana tournament and this year plan on attending tournaments in Walla Walla and again in Kalispell, MT.
+In 2011, we placed third at the Kalispell, Montana tournament and this year plan on attending tournaments in Moses Lake and a woodbat tournament in Spokane.